rich808/ames_housing_price/README.md

 Ridge|0.954|0.911|23.80K
 LassCV|0.947|0.920|23.28K

-The scores from the 3 regression, 2 of which had regularization, were fairly closed with slight overfit.
+The scores from 3 regression, 2 of which had regularization, were fairly closed with slight overfit.
 Ridge and LassCV was able to slightly adjust and improved kaggle score by 1% to 2%.

 ## Conclusion

 From the scores, the model is capable to predict house price when it is given information with its 40 features.
-But, the model is only valid with data from around 2006 to 2010 from Ames of Iowa, or similar economic conditiion similar to 2006-2010.
-If it is used beyond those conditions, the model will not yield good results and the model will need to be trained again.
-Thus, in order to improve the current model, it need to get feed with more data, iterate the features in differen ways and convert the categorical values to numeric value more effectively.
+But, the model is only valid with data from around 2006 to 2010 from Ames of Iowa, or similar economic condition to 2006-2010.
+If it is used beyond these conditions, the model will not yield good results and the model will need to be trained again.
+Thus, in order to improve the current model, it need to get fed with more data, iterate features in more ways and convert the categorical values to numeric value more effectively.